PX4/PX4-Autopilot/CONTRIBUTING.md

 ### Create a feature branch

-*Always* branch off master for new features.
+*Always* branch off main for new features.

 ```
 git checkout -b mydescriptivebranchname